 |This Getting Started guide is for Business Central connector v1 that is using ODatav4.

-For Business Central connector v2, please refer to the Getting Started - Dynamics 365 Business Central Connector (v2) (will be released soon).
+For Business Central connector v2, please refer to the Getting Started - Dynamics 365 Business Central Connector (v2)

 This article will be broken down into the following sections: